 What is AT&T Fiber?

 AT&T Fiber is the largest fiber network and promises “super-fast speed” without data caps.
-It comes with 1000 Mbps speeds.
-With it, you can connect more than 10 devices at any time and still enjoy a high-quality and fast internet connection.
+It comes with up to 940 Mbps speeds.
+With the AT&T”s gig speed plan, you can connect more than 10 devices at any time and still enjoy a high-quality and fast internet connection.

 AT&T Fiber also comes with an email address, a nationwide network of Wi-Fi hotspots and the AT&T Internet Security Suite powered by McAfee.
 You can order AT&T Fiber as a standalone service or bundle it with home phone or TV.

-AT&T Fiber pricing starts at $39.99/mo. for Internet 1000 when you sign a 12-month service agreement with another qualifying service on a combined bill.
+AT&T Fiber pricing starts at $55/mo. for 300 Mbps when you sign a 12-month service agreement with another qualifying service on a combined bill.
 There’s an additional $10/mo. equipment fee.

 AT&T also regularly runs promotions for signing up for their service, so it’s always worth checking out those seasonal deals first.

 AT&T Fiber can only be found in the U.S. in select areas.
 Availability is mainly in the south and in central states like Ohio, Wisconsin, Oklahoma and Kansas.
 California also has a fair amount of AT&T Fiber coverage.

 AT&T Fiber is available in many cities, with increasing new developments underway.
 You can even check with AT&T directly.
 AT&T Fiber is available in the following states and cities, as well as many more.